 In September 2017, HCD received applications from 58 counties.
 HCD awarded all applications received for a total of \$5,775,000.
 To improve the delivery of homelessness programs including the NPLH program, HCD combined the remaining NPLH technical assistance funds, \$425,000, with other technical assistance funds to provide assistance to localities for capacity building.
-As of October 2019, HCD committed approximately 6,500 hours and \$1 million towards this effort.
+As of May 2022, HCD committed approximately 12,300 hours and \$2 million towards this effort.

-Counties had until June 30, 2020 to expend funds.
-At the end of FY 2019-20, an amount of \$587,412.30 remained.
-NPLH Technical Assistance activities will be funded with \$160,000 of these funds and the remaining funds were used to provide technical assistance to localities, including but not limited to for the Homekey Round 1 and Round 2 applicants.
-Technical assistance activities included training on the development of appropriate supportive service plans as well as the use of Housing First principles.
+Counties had until June 30, 2020, to expend funds.
+At the end of FY 2019-20, an amount of \$592,559 remained.
+NPLH Technical Assistance (TA) activities will be funded with \$160,000 of these funds and the remaining funds are expected to be used to provide TA for the Homekey Program Round 1, 2 & 3.
+TA activities include requested and/or needed by Homekey applicants, develop and administer feedback processes to gather input from current and former participants in Homekey programs, including individuals who were displaced from Homekey project sites during rehabilitation.
 This data can be used to support HCD in modifications to future Homekey NOFAs, program requirements, and technical assistance.